- NDIS (National Disability Insurance Scheme)

 How do I access Personal Helpers and Mentors (PHaMs)?

-Access to Personal Helpers and Mentors service can be made by contacting a Prahran Mission office, and speaking to a PHaMs Team Leader.
+Access to Personal Helpers and Mentors service can be made by contacting a Uniting Prahran office, and speaking to a PHaMs Team Leader.

 You do not need to have a medical diagnosis of a mental illness to join the program.
 If you join, your Support Worker will help you to get the medical and other health support that you need.